Get Started with ObjectBox Swift

 ObjectBox uses code generation to read and write your objects instead of forcing you to inherit from a base object.
 To mark an object as an entity, you have two options:

-Conform to the
+Conform to the protocol or

-// objectbox: entity
+add // objectbox: entity

 before the type as an annotation for the code generator.